<img height="1" width="1" src="https://www.facebook.com/tr?id=922328371831790&amp;ev=PageView &amp;noscript=1">

 1. Use a Learning Management System

 Neither SaaS nor self-hosted LMS is better.
 It all depends on your needs and the mitigating factors in your situation.
+But you can be sure that the right LMS will make a lasting impact on your ability to deliver consistent, high-quality training across your organization.

 2. Leverage Video